seenthattinker/Conceptinero/wiki/glossary.md

 The scientific research and experimental development (SR&ED) glossary is provided for information purposes only as a plain language explanation of some of the terms used on the SR&ED Web pages, policies, forms and guides, when administering the SR&ED legislation under the federal *Income Tax Act* and the *Income Tax Regulations*.
 The SR&ED Glossary does not replace the law, either enacted or proposed.

+![Attention] This is a scaled down glossary.
+We focused on the terms relevant to submitting a SR&ED submission for software, telecommunications, and technology.
+We have expanded on the government definitions with case law from the Tax Court of Canada, and we have provided visual representation of some of the definitions.

 A
 -